axa-ch-webhub-cloud/pattern-library/src/components/05-utils/polyfill/README.md

-# AXA Patterns Library Polyfill
+# AXA Pattern Library Polyfill

 This package includes polyfills for all AXA B2C Browsers.
 It includes 2 types of bundles: